A Renter's Guide to Living in Los Angeles

 The scenic Santa Monica Mountains features numerous hiking trails.

-Head to SoFi Stadium on to watch the LA Rams or Chargers.
+Head to SoFi Stadium to cheer on the LA Rams.

 Hop over to the Baldwin Hills Scenic overlook for great panoramic views of Los Angeles.